kaimrdth/poker-hands/README.md

 ![Demo](demo.gif)

-An interactive web application that generates and displays poker hands in real-time based on user input.
+Generates and displays poker hands in real-time based on user input.

 ## Features